Transformers \`a Grande Vitesse: Delay propagation

-\begin{enumerate} \item \textbf{Extrinsic incidents}: incidents unrelated to the theoretical circulation plan are a primary and unpredictable source of lateness.
-Examples are animals being present on the tracks, a train breaking down or a tree falling on the power lines.
-On the French NRN, there are on average 1,250 such incidents registered every day, with the leading cause being passenger service. \item \textbf{Inconsistent circulation plan}: imperfections in the circulation plan are also a primary source of delays.
+The following is a coarse and non-exhaustive categorization of the main sources of delays observed on a typical railway network, \begin{enumerate} \item \textbf{Extrinsic incidents}: incidents unrelated to previous incidents or the theoretical circulation plan are a primary and unpredictable source of lateness, with 1,250 occurring on average each day on the French national railway network.
+Examples are animals being present on the tracks or a train breaking down. \item \textbf{Inconsistent circulation plan}: imperfections in the circulation plan are also a primary source of delays.
 This is most often due to an optimistic modelisation of real-world conditions, such as acceleration curves, maximum speeds or passenger loading time.
-This is visible in our data through recurring biases in delays: if a given train consistently accumulates 3 minutes of delay over a particular railway section, we deduce that the circulation plan's theoretical clearing time for this section is most likely flawed. \item \textbf{Race conditions}: the delay of a given train might depend on race conditions at certain railway nodes such as junctions or stations where train order might introduce major delays.
+This is visible in our data through recurring biases in delays at specific edges in the network. \item \textbf{Race conditions}: a train can accumulate delay based on race conditions at certain railway nodes such as junctions or stations.
 This is a secondary source of lateness, since it requires for another train to be late in order to occur.
-Examples include waiting at a signal when it is reached later than scheduled, traveling at reduced speeds when running behind a slower rolling stock or waiting before a station when a train's allotted platform has become occupied. \item \textbf{Traffic regulation decisions}: traffic regulation is done entirely by humans and based on experience foremost.
+Examples include waiting at a signal when it is reached later than scheduled, waiting before a station when a train's allotted platform has become occupied, and traveling at a reduced speed when running behind a slower rolling stock. \item \textbf{Traffic regulation decisions}: traffic regulation is done entirely by humans and based on experience foremost.
 This means that agents' discretion dictates how recovery from an incident is carried out, and human error or misperception might introduce flaws in regulation.
-This leads to sub-optimal traffic conditions, or exacerbated secondary delays which are hard to predict due to the added human element. \item \textbf{Degraded train insertion}: late trains behave like train insertions from the perspective of the circulation plan.
-This means it might conflict with normally-scheduled trains, lead to increased train density, and generally exacerbate the previously listed points by creating supplementary race conditions and incidents by putting additional stress on the network. \item \textbf{Traffic density}: at peak hours, major arteries on the NRN such at the South-East high-speed axis are saturated, meaning train spacing is at a minimum all along the line.
-If a train comes too close to the train in front of it, automatic signals (KVB in France) will slow it down from 300~km/h to 220~km/h or even to 160~km/h, leading to accordion effects all along the line.
+This leads to sub-optimal traffic conditions, or exacerbated secondary delays which are hard to predict due to the added human element. \item \textbf{Traffic density}: at peak hours, major arteries on the railway network are saturated, meaning train spacing is at a minimum all along the line.
+If a train comes too close to the train in front of it, automatic signals (KVB in France) will slow it down, leading to accordion effects all along the line.
 This fragile equilibrium is easily disturbed especially at the end of high-speed sections or at junctions along these lines where trains might enter. \item \textbf{Transfers and shared rolling stock}: passenger transfers along important railway nodes can lead to a train being delayed when many of its passengers are coming from a delayed train.
-Moreover, some services will share rolling stock, for example regional lines (TER) will often make use of the same rolling stock for an up and down-trip along a single line.
-In this case, the delay of the up-train can partially transfer to the down-train. \end{enumerate}
+Moreover, some services will share rolling stock between trips, creating more opportunities for delay propagation.
+Crew scheduling conflicts can also worsen delay propagation when extreme delays occur. \end{enumerate}